gregmsanderson/fly-live-beats/docs/misc-changes-to-the-app.md

 ### rel/env.sh.eex

 When deployed to Fly.io the app can get its IP using the private network they provide.
 Locally (and on AWS) of course that is not available.
-The app needs to instead use `hostname -i` (there are other ways to do it: running `wget -qO- http://169.254.170.2/v2/metadata | jq -r .Containers[0].Networks[0].IPv4Addresses[0]` within a container on AWS ECS should _also_ return that same IP).
-So that file _now_ contains:
+The app needs to instead use `hostname -i` (there are other ways to do it, such as running `wget -qO- http://169.254.170.2/v2/metadata | jq -r .Containers[0].Networks[0].IPv4Addresses[0]` within a container on AWS ECS should _also_ return that same IP).
+That file _now_ contains:

 ```sh
 # modified for AWS (no fly-local-6pn here)